Skip to main content

 Frequently Asked Questions

-Dreamcore is a platformer game.
+Dreamcore is a platformer game with horror and mystery themes.

 Dreamcore is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.